ikoojos/Algorithm-Debt-Research/my project/readme_.md

 # Algorithm_Debt_Research

-These python files were generated using Colab.
+These python files were written using Colab.

 ## Files
 ### Dataset_description.ipynb